Home » Meal Planning » 10 Tips for Frugal Meal Planning

 This causes two problems.
 One, it clutters up your pantry and fridge.
 Two, it can get quite expensive.

-If you buy an exotic spice you're likely to never use again, it will likely be costly and it will likely sit in your pantry until it expires.
+If you buy an exotic spice you'll probably never use again, it will likely be costly and it will likely sit in your pantry until it expires.
 Just one pricey item can thwart your frugal meal planning efforts!

 Instead, look for simple recipes that rely on herbs and spices you already have.

-Our new Super Fast menus at Prep Dish really highlight how delicious simple recipes can be.
+Our signature Super Fast menus at Prep Dish really highlight how delicious simple recipes can be.
+(You can read more about exactly how our Super Fast meal plans work in my post, 5 Meals in 1 Hour for $100.)
 We began offering simplified recipes to help people save time on meal prep, but these meal plans are often more budget-friendly too as they require fewer ingredients.

 You can sign up for a free trial here if you'd like to try them out!